codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

     * `CF_OIDC_REQUEST_URL` is the URL from which the ID token is requested.

 1. Sets the ID token in the `ID_TOKEN` environment variable.
-  You can use this environment variable in later steps within the same pipeline.
+  You can use this environment variable in subsequent steps within the same pipeline.

 >**Use API call in freestyle step**
 You can also insert the `curl` command in a freestyle step to get the same result.